for-all-mankind/game-engine/README.md

 ### Constants

 Constants are very similar to variables except for the fact that their value cannot change after they are declared.
+They are declared with a `::`.

     d :: 20;
     d = 10; // Error: b already has a value.

-The type annotations are optional as long as the compiler can work out what type the variable or constant is.

-    add: func( a: Int, b: Int ) -> Int return a + b;
-    end

-    foo := add( 1, 2 );

-The compiler can infer the type of `foo` by looking at the return type of the function `add`.

 [Contents](#icescript)